-eivables, net
+Patient Rec eivables, net

 Medi-Cal Medicare Other Total

 Gross Accounts Receivable \$ 111,653 \$ 39,805 \$ 65,408 \$ 216,866

 Less:

 Provision for Contractual Allowances (100,161) (32,619) (26,997) (159,777)

 Provision for Bad Debt (15,718) (15,718)

-Total, net \$ 11,492 \$ 7,186 \$ 22,693 \$ 41,371
+Total, net \$ 11,492 \$7,186 \$ 22,693 \$ 41,371

 Net Patient Service Revenu e

 Medi-Cal Medicare Other Total

 Gross Patient Service Revenue \$ 549,327 \$ 238,782 \$ 485,946 \$ 1,274,055

-\$ 549,327 \$ 238,782 \$ 485,946
+Less:

-\$ 549,327 (415,124) \$ 238,782 (160,232) \$ 485,946 (288,563) \$ 1,274,055
+Contractual Allowances (415,124) (160,232) (288,563) (863,919)

-Gross Patient Service Revenue Less: Contractual Allowances Bad Debt Allowance • , ,
+Bad Debt Allowance (45,925) (45,925)

+Total, net \$ 134,203 \$ 78,550 \$ 151,458 \$ 364,211

-California's Medi-cal Hospital/Uninsured Care Demonstration Project (Demonstration) is a new system for paying selected hospitals for hospital care provided to Medi-cal and uninsured patients and replaces funding previously provided through California State Senate Bills 855 and 1255.
+California's Medi-cal Hospital/Uninsured Care Demonstration Project (Demonstration) is a new system for paying selected hospitals for hospital care provided to Medi-cal and uninsured patients and replaces funding previously provided through California's Department of Health Services and 1255.
 The Demonstration was negotiated between the State of California's Department of Health Services and the Federal Centers for Medicare and Medicaid Services last year, and covers the period from July 1, 2005 to June 30, 2010.
 Under the Demonstration, payments for public hospitals are comprised of: 1) fee-for-service cost-based reimbursement for inpatient hospital services; 2) Disproportionate Share Hospital payments; and 3) distribution from a newly created pool of federal funding for uninsured care, known as the Safety Net Care Pool.
-The nonfederal share of these three payments will be provided by the public hospitals, primarily through certified public expenditures, whereby the hospital would expend its local funding for services to draw down the federal financial participation.
+The nonfederal share of these three payments will be provided by the public hospitals, primarily through certified public expenditures, whereby the hospital valued expend its local funding for services to the services to the service set the set three payments will be provided by the public hospitals, primarily through certified public expenditures, whereby the hospital would expend its local funding for services to the services to the set three payments will be provided by the public hospitals, primarily through certified public expenditures, whereby the hospital would expend its local funding for services to the set three public hospitals.

+draw down the federal financial participation.
 Revenues recognized under the Demonstration approximated \$103 million for the fiscal year ended June 30, 2007.

 In addition, SFGH was reimbursed by the State of California, under the Short-Doyle Program, for mental health services provided to qualifying residents based on an established rate per unit of service not to exceed an annual negotiated contract amount.
-During the year ended June 30, 2007, reimbursement under the Short-Doyle Program amounted to approximately \$5.8 million and is included in other operating
+During the year ended June 30, 2007, reimbursement under the Short-Doyle Program amounted to approximately \$5.8 million and is included in other operating revenue.